Luigian/Knights/README.md

 With more characters and more sentences, the puzzles can get trickier.
 The task in this project is to determine how to represent these puzzles using **propositional logic**, such that an AI running a **model-checking** algorithm could solve these puzzles for us.

+## Knowledge in AI

+Humans reason based on existing knowledge and draw conclusions.
+The concept of representing knowledge and drawing conclusions from it is also used in AI. *Knowledge-Based Agents* reason by operating on internal representations of knowledge.
+AI stores knowledge in a *Sentence* (an assertion about the world in a knowledge representation language)  and uses it to infer new information.

+**Propositional Logic**

+Propositional logic is based on propositions, statements about the world that can be either true or false.
+It uses *propositional symbols* like letters (P, Q, R) to represent a proposition.

+To connect propositional symbols in order to reason in a more complex way it uses other logical symbols called *logical connectives*:

+- **Not (¬)** inverses the truth value of the proposition.

+- **And (∧)** is true only in the case that both arguments are true.

+- **Or (∨)** is true as as long as either of its arguments is true.

+- **Implication (→)** represents a structure of "if P then Q".
+P is called the antecedent and Q is called the consequent.

+- **Biconditional (↔)** is an implication that goes both directions.
+Can be read as "if and only if".
+P ↔ Q is the same as P → Q and Q → P taken together.

 ## Implementation

 At `logic.py`, we define several classes for different types of logical connectives.
 These classes can be composed within each other, so an expression like `And(Not(A), Or(B, C))` represents the logical sentence stating that symbol `A` is not true, and that symbol `B` or symbol `C` is true (where “or” here refers to inclusive, not exclusive, or).